Characterization of saturated graphs related to pairs of disjoint matchings: Subclass of graphs with

 \item Let $G''$ the subgraph of $G$ obtained by removing the rich edges.
 The $G''$-connected component of each end-vertex of a maximal path in $G'$ is an even path and these are the only connected components that are even paths.

 \item $G''$ is bipartite.

-\item Let $M$ be the matching containing each odd edge of $G'$ and each even edge of $G-V'$.
-Then $G$ contains no $M, M^c$ alternating cycles. \end{enumerate}
+\item Let $M$ be the matching containing each odd edge of $G'$ and each even edge of $G\backslash V'$.
+Then $G$ contains no $M - M^c$ alternating cycles. \end{enumerate}

-Take note in particular of the final condition involving $M, M^c$ alternating cycles.
-Some of the following proofs argue by contradiction to construct such a cycle.
+Take note in particular of the final condition involving $M - M^c$ alternating cycles.
+Some of the following proofs are argued by contradiction to construct such a cycle.
 Call a skeleton a \emph{$k$-skeleton} if $G'$ has $k$-many connected components (odd paths).
 The spanner is an example of a $1$-skeleton. \end{defn}

 \begin{remark} It follows from \labelcref{defn:skeleton:3-vertices,defn:skeleton:G-V'_degree_2} that removing the rich edges from $G$ results in a graph $G''$ of degree $2$, so each connected component of $G''$ is a path or a cycle.
 Condition \labelcref{defn:skeleton:end-vertices-G'} demands that the connected components of the end-vertices of the maximal paths in $G'$ are exactly those that are even paths (necessarily of length at least $4$).
 Condition \labelcref{defn:skeleton:G''_bipartite} demands that there are no odd cycles in $G''$. \end{remark} The main theorems of this paper, \cref{theorem:skelehask} and \cref{theorem:khasskele}, make the following characterization.
 A connected graph $G=(V,E)$ is a $k$-skeleton if and only iff $\nu(G)-\mu(G)=k$ and any $M,H,H'$ satisfying conditions \labelcref{conditions:M_maximum}--\labelcref{conditions:M_intersect_H} cover all of $E$, i.e., $E = M \cup H \cup H'$.
 This condition for an edge covering of $G$ is not arbitrary; the key structural properties in a graph that cause $\frac{\mu(G)}{\nu(G)}<1$ are included in the definition of skeleton, and there are very few ways that edges not in this choice of $(M,H,H')$ can be added to a skeleton $G$ without forcing $\frac{\mu(G)}{\nu(G)}=1$.
 A brief discussion for these remaning unmatched edges appears in the last section.